 Three species found possibly living where they should not.

 Scientists recently found three animal species living two miles below the surface of the Mediterranean Sea.
 They’re multicellular, which means their bodies have many cells.
-They’re also tiny — each about the same size as a large grain of sand — and look like tiny umbrellas with legs.
+They’re also tiny.
+Each is about the same size as a large grain of sand.
+They look like tiny umbrellas with legs.
 But they are animals.

 The most exciting thing about these creatures, say the scientists, is that they apparently don’t need oxygen to live.
-What biologists know about life so far is that only single-celled organisms can live in places that have no oxygen, and that multicellular organisms can visit these places, but not live there.
+What biologists know about life so far is that only single-celled organisms can live in places that have no oxygen.
+Multicellular organisms can visit these places, but not live there.
 These newly found creatures could change that idea.

 Some species of the animal loriciferan (one shown) may live entirely without oxygen.